 - Getting direct sunlight in the morning resets your circadian rhythm and makes it easier to fall asleep at night.

 - Starting the day with a small accomplishment can be helpful for staying productive.

 - Depending on your profession, you may have “off the grid” time that is shorter than 10-15 minutes, but that’s fine.

 Limit your caffeine consumption

 Caffeine can stay in your system for up to 9 hours.
-Too much caffeine can keep you up at night.
+Too much caffeine can keep you up at night and it is easy to drink too much coffee and falling asleep after drinking coffee is not so funny.
 If you are having trouble quitting, you may want to try a cessation program.

 Limit your alcohol consumption